EfeDemircelik/DSA210-Project/README.md

 ------------
 ## Data Sources
 This project will use publicly available data.
-1. Borsa Istanbul 100 Index (BIST100) from Yahoo Finance
+1. Borsa Istanbul 100 Index (BIST100) from investing.com
-   * Daily historical data (Date, open, high, low, close, adj close, volume) for the last 10 years (2015-2025)
+   * Daily historical data (Date, price, open, high, low, volume, daily return) for the last 10 years (2015-2025)
-2. China A50 Index (CSI300) from Yahoo Finance
+2. China A50 Index (CSI300) from investing.com
-   * Daily historical data (Date, open, high, low, close, adj close, volume) for the last 10 years (2015-2025)
+   * Daily historical data (Date, price, open, high, low, volume, daily return) for the last 10 years (2015-2025) Price and daily return data will be used for visualization and hypothesis testing.
+Volatility of daily returns will be calculated and visualized.
 -----------
 ## Data Analysis
 ### 1. Data Collection and Cleaning
-  * Historical stock price data for BIST100 (XU100.IS) and CSI300 (000300.SS) indices will be retrieved from Yahoo Finance using Python's yfinance library.
+  * Historical stock price data for BIST100 (XU100.IS) and CSI300 (000300.SS) indices will be retrieved from investing.com.
   * Due to different public holidays, there will be days when one market is open while the other is closed.
 These non-matching dates will be handled.
 ### 2. Exploratory Data Analysis (EDA)
   * Key statistics like mean, median, standart deviation will be calculated for daily returns for each index.